Supernatural Descendant Of Cain In Beowulf

 It's also worth noting the impact of John Gardner's novel Grendel (1971) on modern interpretations of the character.
 Gardner's novel presents the Beowulf story from Grendel's perspective, humanizing him and exploring his motivations in depth.
 While Gardner's interpretation is not universally accepted, it has undoubtedly influenced how readers and scholars view Grendel.

-Ultimately, the ongoing debate over Grendel's character demonstrates the enduring power of Beowulf to inspire new interpretations and to challenge our understanding of good and evil.
+When all is said and done, the ongoing debate over Grendel's character demonstrates the enduring power of Beowulf to inspire new interpretations and to challenge our understanding of good and evil.

 Tips and Expert Advice for Understanding Grendel